 Beverage Consumption and Weight Status

-- There were no associations between baseline all energetic beverage consumption and body mass index-SDS or percentage of body fat, nor were there any for change in all energetic beverage consumption and change in BMI-SDS or change in percentage body fat
+- There were no associations between baseline all energetic beverage consumption and BMI-SDS or percentage of body fat, nor were there any for change in all energetic beverage consumption and change in BMI-SDS or change in percentage body fat

 - A higher baseline consumption of fruit juice was associated with a higher baseline BMI-SDS (P<0.05), but change in fruit juice consumption did not predict changes in BMI-SDS or percentage body fat.